Azure/azure-sdk-tools/packages/java-packages/codesnippet-maven-plugin/README.md

     return configurationClient;
 }
 ```

 The above example defines a code snippet of identifier `com.azure.data.applicationconfig.configurationclient.instantiation`.

-### Example of `update`
+## Injecting Codesnippets into Javadocs

 Within a javadoc comment, a snippet is referenced by a matching pair html comments.

 ```
 ...